Advertisement

 A Look Back at CDC’s Response to the 2019 "EVALI" Lung Injuries

-The lung injuries were not caused by commercial nicotine vapes, but by adulterated THC oil sold on the black market.
+The lung injuries called "EVALI" by the CDC were not caused by commercial nicotine vapes, but by adulterated THC oil sold on the black market.
 Illegal producers of prefilled THC cartridges diluted the hash oil with cutting agents that consisted mostly of vitamin E acetate (also known as tocopherol or tocopheryl acetate), a flavorless, odorless, oil-soluble substance with almost the same consistency as THC oil.

 CDC did not have to wait to act until it identified the exact substance in illicit THC products that had caused the lung injuries.
 The agency should have issued an alert specifying where the likely danger lay, even if there were legitimate concerns that vitamin E acetate wasn’t the only potential source of risk.